-Figure 9: Context Tool Bar When an object is selected in JASON, the context tool bar, shown in Figure 9, becomes available in the top left-hand corner of the spectrum.
+Figure 9: Context Tool Bar When an object is selected in JASON, the Context Toolbar, shown in Figure 9, becomes available in the top left-hand corner of the spectrum.
 This is a set of tools for manipulating and analyzing the current object.
-A tool is selected by left clicking the icon of choice or pressing the appropriate short cut key on the keyboard.
-In addition, a particular functionality can be temporarily activated by holding down the short cut key.
-For example if a user is phasing a spectrum but need to zoom into a region of the spectrum, they can simply hold down the "z" key (the short cut for zoom), zoom into the desired region and on release of the "z" key control will return to the phasing functionality.
-In the following description, the shortcut key is given in parenthesis after the mode name.
-The short cut is not case sensitive.
-There are some generic functions for NMR spectra, double clicking the left mouse button resets the zoom level to full view and scrolling the mouse wheel increases or decrease the intensity of a spectrum.
-Cursor (C): Cursor Mode locks all zooming and panning functionality.
-In addition it can be used to examine homonuclear 2D spectra (COSY, TOCSY, NOESY, ROESY).
+A tool is selected by left clicking on the icon of choice or pressing the appropriate shortcut key on the keyboard.
+In addition, a particular functionality can be temporarily activated by holding down the shortcut key.
+For example, if a user is phasing a spectrum and needs to zoom into a region of the spectrum, they can simply hold down the Z key (the shortcut for zoom) on the keyboard and zoom into the desired region, and on release of the Z key the control will return to the Phasing functionality.
+In the following description, the shortcut key is given in parenthesis after the mode name; the shortcuts in JASON are not case sensitive.
+There are some generic functions for NMR spectra; double clicking the left mouse button resets the zoom level to full view, and scrolling the mouse wheel increases or decreases the intensity of a spectrum.
+Cursor (C): Cursor Mode locks all Zooming and Panning functionality.
+In addition, it can be used to examine homonuclear 2D spectra (COSY, TOCSY, NOESY, ROESY).
 Placing the cursor on the diagonal of this type of spectrum and moving horizontally or vertically opens a box allowing the user to identify the relevant cross peaks.
-Zoom (Z): In zoom mode, clicking the left mouse button and dragging the cursor selects the new zoom view region.
+Zoom (Z): In the Zoom mode, clicking the left mouse button and dragging the cursor selects the new zoom view region.
 On release of the mouse button, the view will zoom to the newly selected region.
-Move/Scale spectrum (P): In Move/Scale mode, a left click and drag, moves the position of the spectrum Phasing (F): In phasing mode, the user can interactively change the phase of the spectrum.
-On selecting the phase mode, the pivot point is set on the largest peak in the spectrum by default.
-The green line in Figure 10.
+Move/Scale spectrum (P): In the Move/Scale mode, a left click and drag moves the position of the spectrum Phasing (F): In the Phasing mode, the user can interactively change the phase of the spectrum.
+On selecting the Phase mode, the pivot point is set on the largest peak in the spectrum by default (the green line in Figure 10).

 Figure 10: Interactive Phasing Mode The pivot point can be moved by left clicking and dragging the grab box on the green pivot line.
 Zero order phasing is performed by holding down the left mouse button and moving the mouse.
-The mouse can be moved in any direction, allowing users to move the mouse in the manner they are most accustomed to.
-First order phasing is carried out in a similar manner holding down the right mouse button.
-Once the spectrum has been satisfactorily phased, the user can exit phase mode by clicking the finish button on the phase mode dialog box.
-The Phase dialog box contains two buttons "180" and "Finish".
-Clicking the 180 button will flip the phase of the spectrum by 180°.
-Clicking on the "Finish" button will exit the phasing mode.
+The mouse can be moved in any direction, allowing the user to move the mouse in the manner they are most accustomed to.
+First order phasing is carried out in a similar manner, holding down the right mouse button.
+Once the spectrum has been satisfactorily phased, the user can exit the Phase mode by clicking the 'Finish' button on the 'Phase mode' dialog box.
+The 'Phase mode' dialog box contains two buttons, '180' and 'Finish'.
+Clicking the '180' button will flip the phase of the spectrum by 180°.
+Clicking on the 'Finish' button will exit the Phasing mode.
 2D NMR data is phased in a similar manner, see Figure 11.
-When the phase mode is selected, the largest positive peak in the spectrum is selected as the pivot point.
-If the "Show Traces" box has been checked in the phase mode dialog box, then the X and Y traces (green lines) that pass through the pivot point will be displayed at the appropriate edge of the spectrum to help guide the phasing.
+When the Phase mode is selected, the largest positive peak in the spectrum is selected as the pivot point.
+If the 'Show Traces' box has been checked in the 'Phase mode' dialog box, then the X and Y traces (green lines) that pass through the pivot point will be displayed at the appropriate edge of the spectrum to help guide the phasing.
 The pivot point can be moved by left clicking and dragging on the pivot grab box.